Static Site Generation with Zola: A Practical Guide

 </div>

-Enable search in config.toml:
+Configure search indexing pipeline in config.toml:

 build_search_index = true